Also known as: Publicity officer, Community manager

 Marketing executives can be employed by film sales agencies, marketing agencies, production companies or broadcasters.
 Big production companies or animation studios will have their own marketing departments for their animated projects.
 Smaller ones will use a separate marketing company, agency or freelancer.
 For animated TV series, marketing executives may be employed by the broadcaster or channel, such as BBC Studios or Channel 4.

 What's a marketing executive good at?

-- Social media: use social media platforms and scheduling software
+- Social media: enjoy creating a buzz on social media platforms, use scheduling software